 Get the Whole Family to Join

 Did someone say assembly line?
-This is my secret weapon when it comes to meal prepping lunches for the week, especially now that they’re back in school and my workload has doubled.
+This is my secret weapon when it comes to meal-prepping lunches for the week, especially now that they’re heading back to school and my workload has doubled.
 I’m back to packing lunchboxes!

 Granted, it was a lot easier when they were younger and looked at it like a game!
 Now, they’re wiser but will still take part in a Schaffer assembly line so long as there’s good music and good food on the menu.
 This is ideal for things like sandwiches, veggies or wraps—just give each kid a “station” and let them work down the line.